HistoryThis section has been translated automatically.

-Rare; the proportion of all malignant neoplasias is < 0.1%.
-Incidence: 0,8-5/1.000.000 inhabitants/year.
-Panethnically occurring.
-A larger population-based study in the USA showed an increased incidence in African Americans and in women (Kreicher KL et al. 2016).
+Rare; accounts for < 0.1% of all malignant neoplasms.
+Incidence: 0.8-5/1,000,000 population/year.
+Panethnic incidence.
+A larger population-based study in the US showed an increased incidence in African Americans and in women (Kreicher KL et al 2016).

 EtiopathogenesisThis section has been translated automatically.

-The aetiology is not clear in detail.
-Chromosomal translocation mutations ("ring chromosomes"), which result from a fusion of chromosome regions 17q22 and 22q13, have been described.
-These are the genloci, which also encode the alpha chain of collagen A1 (COL1A19) and the beta chain of platelet derived growth factors (see below growth factors), a functional growth factor.
-The now fused COL1A1-PDGFß gene is segregated as a "ring chromosome" from the other genes.
-As a result, under the influence of transcription factors, excessive amounts of functional growth factor PDGF-beta are produced, which drive the tumour to grow autocrine via PDGF receptor stimulation.
-This dysfunction is highly characteristic of DFSP (detection in >90%) and is also the key to molecularly targeted therapy with tyrosine kinase inhibitors of the imatinib type (Gleevec ).
+The etiology is unclear in detail.
+Chromosomal translocation mutations ("ring chromosomes") resulting from a fusion of chromosomal regions 17q22 and 22q13 have been described.
+These are the gene loci that also encode the alpha chain ofcollagen-A1 (COL1A1) and the beta chain of platelet derived growth factor (see below growth factors), a functional growth factor.
+The now fused COL1A1-PDGFß gene is outsourced from the other genes as a "ring chromosome".
+As a consequence, excessive amounts of functional growth factor PDGF-beta are produced under the influence of transcription factors, driving the tumor to grow autocrine via PDGF receptor stimulation.
+This dysfunction is highly characteristic for DFSP (detection in >90%) and at the same time key for molecular targeted therapy with imatinib (Gleevec) type tyrosine kinase inhibitors.

 ManifestationThis section has been translated automatically.